 The Rangiwahia track is an ideal day or overnight tramp, which has recently been revamped.
 A benched track enters the bush beside the carpark and begins at a steady uphill climb to the tussock tops.
 After crossing the awe-inspiring arched-wooden bridge, the grade becomes steeper, heading up through smaller shrub species and past a waterfall to reach the Rangiwahia Hut.

-There is some bird life that can be seen or heard from the track notably Grey Warbler, Tomtit, Wax Eye, Chaffinch, Yellow Hammer, Fantail, Black bird, Thrush, Shining Cuckoo & Kereru.
-You will need about 1.5-3 hours each way depending on your fitness level.
+There is some bird life that can be seen or heard from the track notably Grey Warbler, Tomtit, Wax Eye, Chaffinch, Yellow Hammer, Fantail, Black bird, Thrush, Shining Cuckoo and Kereru.
+You will need about 1.5 – 3 hours each way depending on your fitness level.

 Accommodation – Rangiwahia Hut: A serviced 13 bunk hut, which includes water, and heating.
 You will need to take your own portable cooking stoves.
 There is a wood burner in the hut for heating, which may be used for cooking.
 Firewood is supplied for the wood burner.
 If you are planning to stay in the hut you will need to pre-purchase hut tickets from a DOC office, local information centre or some outdoor retail stores.
 Or book online here.